Selected work

 AI positioned as a reasoning partner, not an answer engine.

 The clearest signal came from how discussions changed.
-Product conversations stopped stalling on where an AI answer came from and moved to whether the evidence behind it was strong enough.
-That shift — from validating summaries to weighing evidence — was the outcome I was designing for.
+Conversations stopped stalling on where an AI answer came from and moved to whether the evidence behind it was strong enough.

 What changed for the work